hugo53/iLL/README.md

 #### Animation
 - [MPFoldTransition](https://github.com/mpospese/MPFoldTransition).
 Easily add custom folding and page-flipping transitions to UIViews and UIViewControllers, including flip page, fold page.
+- [POP-MCAnimate](https://github.com/matthewcheok/POP-MCAnimate).
+Concise syntax for the Pop animation framework.

+##### Text animation
+- [RQShineLabel](https://github.com/zipme/RQShineLabel).
+Secret app like text animation.
+- [Shimmer](https://github.com/facebook/Shimmer).
+An easy way to add a simple shimmering effect to any view in an iOS app, which is particularly useful as an unobtrusive loading indicator.

 #### Breadcrumbs
 - [RMStepsController](https://github.com/CooperRS/RMStepsController).
 This is an iOS control for guiding users through a process step-by-step.
 Take a look at [here](http://cooperrs.github.io/RMStepsController/Images/Screen3-animated.gif).